mathspp/mathspp/pages/02.blog/accepting-the-psf-community-service-award/item.md

 I am humbled as I go through the list and read the names of the people that got the award before me.
 Some of the names I recognise instantly.
 Some of the names are completely new to me.
-But what all names have in common is that they have made very significant contributions to the Python community.
+But what everyone has in common is that they have made very significant contributions to the Python community.

 I don't think I am insignificant.
 I honestly believe I have had, and continue to have, a net positive impact on the community.
 But damn, my contributions feel insignificant next to the others! 😄

+### Thankful

+And yet, however insignificant my contributions may be next to the contributions of the others on that page – or next to folks who aren't even on that page _yet_ –, someone went through the trouble of emailing the PSF saying I should receive the award.
+And the board voted on it and agreed.

+So, thank you to the person who nominated me; thank you to the PSF board for this incredible recognition; thank you to everyone who's crossed paths with me and who inspired me to contribute to the **community**!

 ## What now?